micmejia/bible-dump/NKJV/Matthew/Matt 5.md

 Nor shall you swear by your head, because you cannot make one hair white or black.

 ###### 37
-But let [^n]your 'Yes' be 'Yes,' and your 'No,' 'No.' For whatever is more than these is from the evil one. ## Go the Second Mile
+But let your 'Yes' be 'Yes,' and your 'No,' 'No.' For whatever is more than these is from the evil one. ## Go the Second Mile

 ###### 38
 "You have heard that it was said, 'An eye for an eye and a tooth for a tooth.'